 – The LLT makes it possible to perform a ‘similarity search’ (a kind of ‘fuzzy search’).
 This procedure offers the possibility of quickly searching for strings of text that are not absolutely identical to those which are entered in the search field.
 It was developed to assist the user to find the origin of quotations or other text without requiring knowledge of the exact words and/or their order.

-– By using the Cross Database Searchtool, the LLT-A can be searched online together with the Library of Latin Texts – Series B, the Monumenta Germaniae Historica,the Archive of Celtic-Latin Literature and the Aristoteles Latinus Database.
-The Cross Database Searchtool offers different statistical tools for accessing the included databases and allows the user to compare the vocabulary of text corpora which can be freely chosen on the basis of the included data, according to whatever needs and requirements arise.
+– By using the Cross Database Searchtool, the LLT can be searched online together with the Monumenta Germaniae Historica,the Archive of Celtic-Latin Literature,and the Aristoteles Latinus Database.
+The Cross Database Searchtool offers different statistical tools for accessing the databases included and allows the user to compare the vocabulary of text corpora which can be freely chosen on the basis of the included data, according to whatever needs and requirements arise.

-– A direct link to the Database of Latin Dictionaries (which integrates different types of Latin dictionaries, whether modern, medieval or early-modern) allows the user to find relevant dictionary entries for Latin word-forms that appear in texts displayed by the LLT-A, with immediate access to the articles in the selected dictionaries.
+– A direct link to the Database of Latin Dictionaries (which integrates different types of Latin dictionaries, modern, medieval and early-modern) allows the user to find relevant dictionary entries for Latin word-forms that appear in texts displayed by the LLT, with immediate access to the articles in the selected dictionaries.